 2.)
 Listen.
 Most of the time, from my experience, it seems kids just want to be heard.
 Once they say their piece, they are good to go.
 It doesn’t always have to be orally.
 One of my students this year wanted to constantly tell me a story.
 Of course, I’d love to hear them all, but I just possibly can’t.
 I have to teach too.
 So, I provided the student with her own personal journal to write in.
 She would write me her stories, and when I had time, I would reply in the journal.
 It was very helpful and a win-win.
 I have also learned that reflecting back language helps students really feel listened too.
 For instance, if they are clearly communicating they are feeling frustrated, say “It sounds like you are saying you are very frustrated.”
 That creates the feeling of “she/he is really listening to me” and that you are relating!
 I think sometimes there are too many electronics in the world and unfortunately that takes time away from what’s most important – even parents with their kids.
 Not all parents, but I do believe that so many children now feel they need to compete with their parent’s cell phone and social media.
 They just need attention – and to be heard.

 4.)
 The Golden Rule.
 I’ve been hearing about the golden rule since I was in kindergarten.
 It will never go away (I hope!).
 We should talk to children the same way we would like them to talk to us.
 We are role models.
 I’m often surprised by how many teachers I see that act a bit superior or have a small power trip.
 The things we say can become a self-fulfilling prophecy – both in writing and speaking.
-We shouldn’t use condescending language such as “This is so easy” or belittle a child’s dream (no matter how crazy it may seem).
+We shouldn’t use condescending language such as “this is so easy” or belittle a child’s dream (no matter how crazy it may seem).
 Finally, avoid sarcasm.
 I think kids get sarcasm more than adults think.
 They may hear it from friends or family members.
-In reality, sarcasm can be belittling.
-(And a hard habit to break.)
+In reality, sarcasm can be belittling (and a hard habit to break), and communicating with students should never be belittling.

 5.)
 Encouragement.
 It is important to show optimism and use encouragement.
 We are their personal cheerleaders.
 If we cheer students on, it catches on.
 I love to create team building in my classroom where we encourage one another.
 Students rise up to a higher level and build their confidence.
 You can go a long way with confidence!